VForWaTer/tool-specs/docs/input.md

 #### `asset`

 The `type=asset` can be used to specify paths to files or entire folders that are copied unchanged to the `/in/` path of the tool container and thus made available to the tool for further processing.
-The parsing library never attempts to load and process these files, therefore the files are available in the tool exactly as they are.
+The parsing library never attempts to load and process these files, therefore assets are available as-is in the container.
+Assets are neither Data nor parameters, but their dynamic nature might influence the tool execution.
+Hence, they are added as input to the tool.
-Assets can be tool configurations, geometry files or all kinds of other files.
-Note that input data should not passed to the tool as `assets`, input data is described in the `data` section of `tool.yml` (see below).

 #### `description`